bbc/melchett/README.md

 }
 ```

-If the response completes successfully, the following additional structure is added to the log object:
+If the response completes successfully, the following additional structure is added:
 ```
 {
     status_code: 200,